feuilleciseau/youtube_audio_downloader/README.md

 This will install:

 - `yt-dlp` — for downloading audio
-- `rich` — for colorful CLI messages
-- `questionary` — for interactive CLI menus
 - `ttkbootstrap` — for a modern GUI

 > Note: `tkinter` is typically included with Python by default.
 If it’s missing, you may need to install it separately depending on your OS.